arthi-j/devax-eventbridge-demo/README.md

 ### 7. Create the Forecast function to process order events using SAM CLI

 We will now create the forecast Lambda function that will consume order events to make inventory forecasts.
 We will use AWS SAM CLI to do this.
 Open your terminal.
 Create a new working folder, say `devax-eventbridge`.
-You can run `sam --version` to comfirm SAM CLI is installed.
+You can run `sam --version` to confirm SAM CLI is installed.
 You can also try `sam --help` to see the different commands available.

 We will use `sam init` to set up our project.
 This will prompt us for different options.
 If you are familiar with the options, you can directly pass them to the command and suppress the prompts.
-In our case, we will use a pre-built AWS Quickstart template to accelerate development.
+In our case, we will use a pre-built AWS QuickStart template to accelerate development.
 Below are the options I chose.

 ```bash
 Which template source would you like to use?